 Then you get another call: your mom’s Medicare coverage is up and she’s being discharged.
 But she still isn’t walking.
 Well, it’s obvious Dad can’t help her—SHE was taking care of HIM before she fell.

 You ask the social worker what to do… she says you can pay out of pocket for Mom to stay in a nursing home.
 But what about Dad?
 Maybe the doctor will write an order for home health care.
 You will have a nurse, a physical therapist and an occupational therapist.
-Hiring a caregiver agency sounds great!
+Hiring a professional Houston caregiver agency sounds great!
 Well, the nurse comes once a week, physical therapy takes weeks to start and they only come 2 or 3 times a week.
 What about meals and showers and shopping and other activities of daily living?!
-The social worker hands you 5 brochures for home care agencies.
-“Or you could get a caregiver,” she says.
+The social worker hands you 5 brochures for senior in home care options.
 So you call these 5 companies.
 They all tell you the same story.
 How do you choose?
 The social worker shrugs her shoulders.

 - Are you licensed?